Skip to content

 Tao Te Ching by Lao Tsu, trans. by Stephen Mitchell

 This is superlative advice.
 Could I possibly do better, than to often remind myself of my duty, faithfulness to what I have received from ancestors, teachers, family and good friends?
 To mirror the source, and return what I owe.
 As Lao Tsu puts it: Returning to the source is serenity.
-Or as I’d paraphrase the matter: centered and aware.
-The terms used by this translator enchant by the beauty and the balance of the metaphors: kindhearted as a grandmother, dignified as a king.
+Or as I’d paraphrase the matter: from stardust to a mammal composing sentences on this screen, – fucking amazing!
+(Any and everything added is a bonus.)
+My life is complete, as is.
+This translator describes the moment of recognition, as disinterested merriment: kindhearted as a grandmother, dignified as a king.

 The pivot point of such an encompassing word of recommendation is the concept of heart.
 The pictogram for heart is an abstract sketch of the aorta.
 The aorta is the largest artery, conduit of oxygenated blood, of life within our body.